Last updated on Dec 20, 2022

 1. Demonstrate flow of resources across organizational membranes

 We can take the easy case of digital resources and show how they can exist outside of an organizational context (outside a community, company, platform, etc.), providing the ability to search and retrieve, collaborate, improve or fork.
-This digital artifact would have no owner, i.e. anyone can interact with this asset according to a set of rules, and no one can have more privileges than what the rules provide for anyone else.
+This digital artifact would have no owner, i.e. anyone can interact with this asset according to a set of rules, and no one can have more privileges than what the rules provide for anyone else, no one is above these rules, no one can delete this resource.
 A nice add-on would be to make these digital resources real-time collaborative, with versioning and history (ex. something like Google Docs).
-Would be even nicer to associate with every digital resource data about the process of its creation (agents, contributions, commitments, where they are used, etc.).
+Would be even nicer to associate with every digital resource data about the process of its creation (agents, contributions, commitments, organizational context, where they are used, etc.).
 This would require, at least:

 Ability to represent stand-alone digital resources (a text doc for example).